UCalgaryRacing/ucr-firmware-monorepo/README.md

 ```

 ## `external` Folder
 Ideally external code in this folder should be version-controlled via either git submodules or west (see notes below on 'Developing with Zephyr').
 But sometimes this is not possible (closed-source code available as a .zip, etc), so it's ok to just upload a folder here as long as it's organized properly.
-MORE DETAILS TO COME ON USING GIT SUBMODULES (use `--recurse-submodules` for git clone, etc)

-## Developing with Zephyr
+## Notes on west/Zephyr
 Using Zephyr without using it's 'west' tool is a massive pain. west is a 'multi-tool' that performs a number of utility functions for developing with Zephyr, one of them is dependancy management and version control.
 For Zephyr development, this monorepo becomes a "west workspace", with `ucr-firmware-monorepo/` being the "topdir", and the `manifest` folder being the "manifest repo", which is actually not a repo itself but is tracked through our monorepo. the `west.yml` file tells west what dependencies we have (ie Zephyr and it's modules), and where to keep them (ie within the 'external' folder).
-MORE DETAILS ON ZEPHYR/WEST TO COME

 ## Building
 Details to come, there are many pitfalls/caveats with how to use CMake in combination with STM32CubeMX-generated CMake files, Zephyr, integration with CMake-Tools VSCode extension, building multiple applications at one vs individually, etc

-MORE DETAILS TO COME ON DEVELOPING WITH OTHER RTOS, USING VSCODE, STM32CUBEIDE, ETC